 The Missing Mineral

-Another of the most commonly overlooked migraine triggers is a magnesium deficiency.
+One of the most commonly overlooked migraine triggers is a magnesium deficiency.
 The precise role of this mineral in the development of migraines is still being unraveled, but we do know that magnesium deficiencies allow serotonin levels to flow unchecked.
 A serotonin increase causes vascular spasms, which then reduces blood flow and oxygen to the brain.
-It also brings about the release of other pain-producing chemicals—such as certain prostaglandins and the neuropeptide known as substance P.
+It also brings about the release of other pain-producing chemicals.

-Studies have repeatedly shown that up to 50 percent of migraine patients have lowered levels of magnesium during an attack, and an infusion of the mineral can provide rapid and sustained relief.
+Studies show that up to 50 percent of migraine patients have lowered levels of magnesium during an attack, and an infusion of the mineral can provide rapid and sustained relief.
 Additionally, routine oral use of magnesium can reduce both the frequency and severity of such attacks.